akeneo/pim-docs/cloud_edition/flexibility_mode/docs/crontasks.rst

     0 2 * * * sh /home/akeneo/bin/mysscript.sh
     15 2 * * * python /home/akeneo/bin/myexport.py

-Time of execution and timezone condiserations
+Time of execution and timezone considerations
 ---------------------------------------------

 All servers are configured using UTC time, don't forget to convert the time from the desired local time to UTC time.